jointakahe/takahe/docs/installation.rst

   ``["andrew@aeracode.org"]`` (if you're doing this via shell, be careful about escaping!)

-In addition, there are some optional variables you can set:
+There are some other, optional variables you can tweak once the system is up and working - see :doc:`tuning` for more.

-* ``TAKAHE_NGINX_CACHE_SIZE`` allows you to specify the size of the disk cache that is used to cache proxied avatars, profile images and media.
-See :doc:`tuning` for more.

 .. _media_configuration: